JayaJHU/Udacity_Data_Wrangling_Final_Project/README.md

 4. Clean the data by fixing the problems
 5. Prepare the data to be inserted into a SQL database

 The steps above served as a good guide for me as it helped me get through the data wrangling project carefully.
 It helped me to successfully go through the auditing and cleaning process of this dataset.
 Eventually, transferring the cleaned data to .csv files.
+The next step was to prepare the data to be inserted into a SQL database.
+I used SQLite3 to create the database.
+After importing the data to SQL, I investigated and explored the with SQL.